isomerpages/ura-lkywcp/_nomination/4-frequently-asked-questions.md

 **How can I attend the Lee Kuan Yew World City Prize Lecture and Forum?**

-You are welcome to attend the Lee Kuan Yew World City Prize Lecture and Forum at the World Cities Summit, a biennial international Summit held in Singapore.
 The next edition of the World Cities Summit will be held in July 2020.
-Please check the World Cities Summit website [www.worldcitiessummit.com.sg](https://www.worldcitiessummit.com.sg/) for more details.
+Please check the World Cities Summit website [www.worldcitiessummit.com.sg](https://www.worldcitiessummit.com.sg/) for the latest updates.